tomphttp/specifications/BareServerV2.md

 Response Body:

-A random character sequence used to identify the WebSocket and it's metadata.
+A random WebSocket-protocol-safe character sequence used to identify the WebSocket and it's metadata.

 ```
 ABDCFE009023